Gridless Multisnapshot Variational Line Spectral Estimation from Coarsely Quantized Samples: Numerical Simulation

-The performance of the VALSE-EP with varied snapshots is investigated and the results are plotted in Fig. \ref{ResvsG}.
-It can be seen that performances improve as the number of snapshots $L$ increases.
-As for the LSE estimation, the NMSE decreases slowly and saturates as $L$ increases.
-In addition, the MSE of the frequency estimation decreases and is close to the CRB.
+The performance of the MVALSE-EP versus SNR is investigated and the results are plotted in Fig. \ref{ResvsSNRmin}.
+It can be seen that as ${\rm SNR}_{\rm min}$ increases, the NMSE of the signal decreases and slows down, especially for $1$ bit quantization.
+The model order estimation probability increases as ${\rm SNR}_{\rm min}$ increases and approaches $1$ for ${\rm SNR}_{\rm min}\geq -4$ dB.
+For $3$ bit quantization and no quantization, the RMSE of the DOA of the MVALSE-EP approaches to the CRB for ${\rm SNR}_{\rm min}\geq -4$ dB.
+While for $1$ bit quantization, there always exists a performance gap.